 Renewing an Existing Accreditation

-An ICANN accreditation is currently granted for a term of 5 years.
-In order for a registrar to maintain its accreditation, it must renew its Registrar Accreditation Agreement (RAA) every 5 years.
+An ICANN registrar accreditation is granted for a term of five years.
+In order for a registrar to maintain its accreditation, it must renew its Registrar Accreditation Agreement (RAA) every five years.

-ICANN's Registrar Liaison staff will make an effort to contact every registrar approximately 90 days before the expiration date of its accreditation to inform the registrar of the upcoming expiration of its accreditation, to identify any outstanding compliance issues involving the registrar, and to check the accuracy of the registrar's contact information on ICANN's records.
-The 2009 RAA requires that a registrar maintain accurate and current contact information.
-It is also crucial that the registrar maintain accurate and reliable contact information with ICANN.
+ICANN will attempt to contact every registrar by email approximately 90 days before the expiration date of its accreditation to inform the registrar of the upcoming expiration of its accreditation.
+This communication will identify any outstanding compliance issues involving the registrar and ask the registrar to confirm the accuracy of the registrar's contact information in ICANN's records.

 Any registrar that wishes to renew its accreditation must ensure that:

 - it has no overdue invoice(s);

 - it is compliant with its Registrar Data Escrow requirements;

 - it has no other outstanding compliance issue(s).

 Once it is determined that the registrar is in good standing, the RAA can be renewed.

 It is important to note that registrars accredited under the 2009 RAA must affirmatively respond to ICANN's reminder notices if they wish to renew.
 If a registrar does not respond, the RAA will expire and the accreditation will lapse.